Phyvlik/Crazy-Dave-CALHACKS/README.md

 1. **Make an animal sound** - Click "Start Recording" and make a cow moo, goat bleat, cat meow, or sheep baa sound
 2. **Dave listens** - The app transcribes your sound and identifies which animal you imitated
-3. **Get advice** - Dr. Mooolittle analyzes your animal sound and provides hilarious yet helpful plant care wisdom
+3. **Get advice** - Crazy Dave analyzes your animal sound and provides hilarious yet helpful plant care wisdom
 4. **Hear Dave speak** - Your advice is read aloud by Dave with natural, expressive speech
 5. **Enjoy the melody** - After Dave finishes, a unique melody is generated based on the advice text
 6. **Repeat & Garden** - Keep interacting and build your plant care knowledge with Dave!